Overall Score 6 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Scoring IP44, the JLab Go Air's rating for solids indicates that they are protected against objects greater than 1.0mm such as wire, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Scoring IP44, the JLab Go Air's rating is read as, the first value of 4 denotes that they are protected against objects greater than 1.0mm such as wire, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+Compared to the JLab Go Air, Sony WF C500 have a rating of IPX4 meaning that

 no data available to specify a protection rating